holtwick/twindy/README.md

 > CSS Framework written in Stylus inspired by Tailwind and NIB

 For websites and webapps there is no way around CSS.
 It is versatile and powerful, but in some places it is also cumbersome.
 CSS frameworks make things easier, but sometimes they are already too much.
-Then there are also functional CSS frameworks like [Tailwind](https://tailwindcss.com/), which put the [whole design back into HTML](https://tailwindcss.com/docs/utility-first).
+Then there are also utility first CSS frameworks like [Tailwind](https://tailwindcss.com/), which put the [whole design back into HTML](https://tailwindcss.com/docs/utility-first).

 Tailwind indeed offers maximum flexibility with attractive results.
 But it ignores the semantic structure of HTML.
 Especially if different themes are to be used, the classic approach to separate content and visual design is better.

-To get the best of both worlds, I have written functions inspired by Tailwind using the incredibly powerful yet elegant [Stylus CSS preprocessor](https://stylus-lang.com/), which should make the code clearer.
+To get the best of both worlds, I have written Stylus mixins inspired by Tailwind using the incredibly powerful yet elegant [Stylus CSS preprocessor](https://stylus-lang.com/), which should make the code clearer.

 ## Get started